svaksha/Julia.jl/Resources.md

 __Useful learning resources and all other random resources that does not have its own topic page goes here under various sub-section titles.
-Topical learning resources, for example, code that is not a package, interesting code snippets, etc...will be listed here but specific resources, lets say, "Julia for Statistics" tutorial would be listed on the Statistics page.__
+Topical learning resources, for example, code that is not a package, interesting code snippets, etc...will be listed here but specific resources, say, a "Julia for Statistics" tutorial would be listed on the Statistics page.__

 + [BOOKS](#books)
 + [BLOGS](#blogs)